MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/service-solution-case-study.md

 ms.topic: conceptual

 ---
-# Case study for servicing the solution
+# Case study of monitoring and servicing Dynamics 365 solutions

 Fruit company learns the importance of servicing the solution